Practice Everyday English Conversation for Daily Life

 - Use shopping vocabulary in real-life practice to build confidence.

 Practice using the phrases you’ve learned so far.
 To know how to talk about emotion and feelings click here.
+And for more practices visit: the Practice zone.

 Final Thoughts